 What originally put Branson on the tourist map was not music but a book: The Shepherd of the Hills, by Harold Bell Wright.
-Set in and around Branson and published in 1907, it was a huge bestseller, with a hugely complicated plot.
-Adapted in the 1930s into an outdoor stage play (800/653-6288, $37), featuring more than 80 actors if not quite a cast of thousands, Shepherd of the Hills has been drawing visitors to Branson ever since.
+Set in and around Branson and published in 1907, it was a huge bestseller, adapted in the 1930s into an outdoor stage play, with performances continuing into the 21st century.

-Entertainment aside, the Ozark Mountains area around Branson is still a lovely place to explore; just about any road south, east, or west will take you through beautifully scenic mountain landscapes.
-And if scenery is not enough, one of the most popular spots in Branson is Silver Dollar City (800/475-9370 or 417/336-7100, daily, $59 and up), nine miles west of Branson via Hwy-76, a turn-of-the-20th-century theme park devoted to Ozark arts, crafts, and music—and roller coasters.
+The Ozark Mountains around Branson are lovely to explore; just about any road south, east, or west will take you through beautifully scenic mountain landscapes.
+And if scenery is not enough, one of the most popular spots in Branson is Silver Dollar City (800/475-9370 or 417/336-7100, daily, $62 and up), nine miles west of Branson via Hwy-76, a turn-of-the-20th-century theme park devoted to Ozark arts, crafts, and music—and roller coasters.